Cellulose Insulation Problems: 5 Issues that Could Lead to Disaster

 Cellulose insulation is the oldest form of home insulation available on the market today.
 It can be installed as either a loose-fill or blown-in insulation.
 While it may be one of the oldest materials, cellulose can still have a number of issues ranging from dust getting all over your home to the material settling leaving areas uninsulated.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
-While foam is all we do, we have insulated homes that have had cellulose insulation problems, so we know what to look for.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula and greater Toledo area.
+While foam is all we do, we have insulated homes with cellulose insulation problems, so we know what to look for.

-In an effort to educate our customers, we have compiled a list of five cellulose insulation problems and how to fix them.
+In an effort to educate homeowners, we have compiled a list of five cellulose insulation problems and how to fix them.

 Cellulose Insulation Problems